 Later on, I developed minor gestational diabetes and had to do the diabetes test every day (poking with the needle 7 times a day), to monitor.

 It was only in the last trimester that I felt a heaviness in my vaginal area.
 I had to use the toilet every 15 minutes.
-Also, I had severe water retention and acne problems due to change of hormone levels.
+Also, I had severe water retention and acne problems due to changes in hormone levels.

 When it was delivery time, I opted for a natural birth but it became an emergency C-Section.
 I was in pain for 21 hours and had to be injected with epidural twice.

-My baby boy Anson Fung finally arrived on 12 September this year.
+My baby boy Anson Fung finally arrived on 12 September 2016.

 Advice to anyone going through a tough pregnancy